Where Would You Go If Your Next Trip Was Your Last?

 We’ve always found February to be the perfect month for a getaway.
-The Christmas holiday is far behind us, but it will be a while before spring, let alone summer.
+The holidays are a ways behind us, but it will be a while before spring, let alone summer.
 If you’re feeling inspired to travel, too, but you haven't yet figured out where you want to go, we’ve got just the thing for you.

 One thing is for sure — we'll be adding all these places to our travel bucket lists.